 How to integrate a payment page?

 - Hosted — hosted payment page (HPP) is when a payment provider hosts a payment page for you.
-A hosted checkout page usually implies quick and easy integration with minimal or even no development efforts on the merchant’s side.
-Though you should remember that the entire checkout process is under the control of a company hosting your checkout, this solution fully equips you for online payment acceptance.
+Hosted payment pages work by securely transferring payment data from the customer to the payment gateway, using encryption to protect sensitive information and ensuring real-time transaction authorization.
+A hosted checkout page usually implies quick and easy integration with minimal or even no development efforts on the merchant's side.
+Though you should remember that the entire checkout process is under the control of the company hosting your checkout, this solution fully equips you for online payment acceptance.
 There are multiple ways of hosted payment page (HPP) integration: flash (modal), embedded (iframe), and pay-by-link (redirect).
 If you use a hosted payment page (HPP), the maintenance and compliance burden on your business is minimal.

 - Self-hosted — you handle the checkout process on your servers.
-This type is recommended for large and well-established businesses having their own development teams and PCI compliance certificates.
-With a self-hosted checkout, you’re in complete control of your checkout process, but development and maintenance place a significant burden on your shoulders.
-Moreover, you’ll have to comply with legislation and follow the industry’s security standards, which is not an easy task.
-There are two ways to start using a self-hosted payment page: a complete API integration and building your own checkout using the provider’s web components.
+This type is recommended for large, well-established businesses with their own development teams and PCI compliance certificates.
+With a self-hosted checkout, you're in complete control of your checkout process, but development and maintenance place a significant burden on your shoulders.
+Moreover, you'll have to comply with legislation and follow industry security standards, which is not easy.
+There are two ways to start using a self-hosted payment page: a complete API integration and building your own checkout using the provider's web components.

 Here’s a table that summarises all the options.